 If you hear a crunching sound caused by your jaw, come to Koala® Center For Sleep & TMJ Disorders.
 We can help provide the right treatment for your symptoms.
 Call us to speak with a kind and caring professional or visit one of our clinics today.
-We have convenient locations across the U.S. in Bloomington IL, Peoria/Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.
+We have convenient locations across the U.S. in Bloomington IL, Peoria/Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.

 Table of Contents:

 What is the crunching sound in my jaw?

 What does a crackling sound in the ear mean?

 The jaw is an important bone with a function that enables us to eat, drink, speak and sing.
 When it is working normally, there is no pain or audible sound present.
 However, if pain or abnormal sounds like crunching or crackling are present, it may be indicative of a TMJ disorder (TMD), or a dislocated jaw.